 There are two phases of Stewart’s wilt: the seedling wilt phase and the leaf blight phase.
 The seedling wilt stage occurs when seedlings become infected at or before the V5 stage.
 The vascular system becomes plugged with bacteria, causing the seedling to wilt, become stunted, and die.
 Infections of older corn plants usually result in the development of the leaf blight phase of Stewart’s wilt.
 This phase is characterized by long, yellow to chlorotic streaks with wavy margins along the leaves.
 When the late infection phase or “leaf blight phase” of Stewart’s wilt occurs after tasseling, it is generally not a concern in sweet corn because ears are harvested before damage occurs.

-Based on the recent winter temperatures from the Midwest Regional Climate Center, early season Stewart’s wilt are estimated to be absent to light in the northern half of the state, while the risk of in the southern portion is much greater.
+Based on the recent winter temperatures from the Midwest Regional Climate Center, estimates of early season Stewart’s wilt are shown in Table 2.
 Remember, however, that these are only predictions; numbers of surviving corn flea beetles are not known.

 Table 2.
 Early season Stewart’s wilt predictions, 2022